Time to Complete: ~1 hours

 A single point is complete.
 Four More to Go!

-STEP 16: Second Point
+STEP 16: Second Start Point

 Pick up another point that you built earlier.
 Open the LARGE ring and slide on the 2-2 chain piece.

-Repeate steps 7 thru 14 to complete the star point
+Repeat steps 7 thru 14 to complete the star point

 Repeat the above processes until you have all five points.
 Looks like a sad starfish.